invertase/notifee/docs/react-native/docs/events.md

 # App open events

 If user interaction on a notification has caused your application to open, you may want to obtain the notification which triggered the app to open (e.g. a specific chat message).
-Notifee exposes a `getInitialNotification` method, which can be called early on in your React lifecycle to obtain the notification which opened the application.
+Notifee exposes a `getInitialNotification` method on Android, which can be called early on in your React lifecycle to obtain the notification which opened the application.

+> `getInitialNotification` is deprecated on iOS in favour of the `PRESS` event received by the `onForegroundEvent` event handler

 It is recommended to always check if a notification has caused your app to open before displaying the main app content.
 Once consumed, the initial notification is removed.